If man made it, it will fail.

 By the turn of the century a new realization set in.
 The equipment was too good.
 The Quantar series for example, was advertised to average ten years “mean time between failures” or six sigma as they called it.
 Many of these radios have been in service for over 15 years now and will likely last another 15 years.
 Reoccurring sales were dropping and service contract revenue was dropping at the repair centers.

-The solution for a growing number of manufactures was to move to systems that would require replacements within 5 years and eliminate competition from independent service shops by removing all circuit diagrams and parts list from their service manuals.
+The solution for a growing number of manufactures was to move to systems that would require replacements within just a few years and eliminate competition from independent service shops by removing all circuit diagrams and parts list from their service manuals.
 The manufactures could now control prices by controlling which shops were allowed to sell and service the equipment.
 To further control the competition, some manufactures began selling proprietary systems that would not directly interface with any other manufactures equipment.
 Once you purchased a core piece of their equipment, you were locked into a Sole Source procurement process.
 The factory repair depot’s profit margins ballooned as well as their protected service shop partners.
 When the sales numbers get low, the depot can simply stop repairing your model of radio requiring you to buy a new replacement.

 Many agencies are comfortable dealing with a well known company that has a reputation for providing reliable equipment as long as the grant money covers the higher prices.
 They are less comfortable when the reality sets in that they are locked into maintenance contracts that are controlled by the manufactures and are typically three to five times higher than the open source systems they replaced.
 The manufacture determines which partner shops are allowed to submit a quote for sales and service in a designated service area.
 No competition is allowed.